malicialab/avclass/README.md

 for most users, but worth mentioning it in case you process many millions of samples and do not require the extra info AVClass2 provides.

+## Evaluating and comparing with AVClass/AVClass2

+Other researchers may want to independently evaluate AVClass/AVClass2 and to compare it with their own approaches.
+We encourage such evaluation, feedback on limitations, and proposals for improvement.
+However, we have observed a number of common errors in such evaluations that should be avoided.
+Below is the quick summary.
+A more detailed explanation is in the [evaluation page](EVALUATION.md)

+1. Evaluate AVClass2.
+AVClass2 has superseeded AVClass so your evaluation should include AVClass2, not only the original AVClass.
+2. For malware labeling, please Use AVClass2 compatibility mode (-c command line option)
+3. Tagging more samples is not an evaluation goal by itself, the tags need to be accurate
+4. You need ground truth to evaluate the accuracy/precision/recall of AVClass/AVClass2 tagging.
+5. You should evaluate scalability as well, since that is a major design goal of AVClass/AVClass2
+6. Note that AVClass2 and AVClass may not provide the same family tag for all samples when run on the same AV labels.
+7. AVClass2/AVClass are not malware detection tools, please do not try to evaluate them for that scenario.

 ## References